 The Society is distinguished by its emphasis on clinical approaches to vascular disorders.
 Optimal vascular care is best accomplished by the collegial interaction of a community of vascular professionals, including individuals with expertise in vascular medicine, vascular surgery, interventional radiology, vascular nursing, vascular technology, and other disciplines.

 The Society recognizes the importance of individuals with diverse backgrounds in achieving ideal standards of research and clinical practice.
-The Society encourages these individuals to join the Society and to help accomplish its clinical and scientific mission.
+The Society encourages cultural competence and DEI awareness at all levels in its mission to promote vascular health across various demographics inclusive of racial/ethnic, gender identity/sexual orientation, ability status, religious and socioeconomic background.

 Recognition of Vascular Medicine as a Medical Specialty